-Learn how to make a pinecone wreath for Christmas in minutes with just a few supplies – this is such a lovely holiday and winter display!
+Learn how to make a pinecone wreath for Christmas in minutes with just a few supplies – this DIY pinecone wreath is such a lovely holiday and winter display!

-These suckers are simple to put together, will looks gorgeous in your home, and cost less then a milkshake at DQ!
-Here’s what I did!
+These mini Christmas wreaths are simple to put together, will looks gorgeous in your home, and cost less than a milkshake at DQ.

 - Wreath form (I used a foam one from the dollar store)

-- Craft paint + paint brush (I used an acrylic chalky paint from Michaels and I love the chalky/distressed/matte finish it gave the wreaths)
+- Craft paint (I used an acrylic chalky paint from Michaels and I love the chalky/distressed/matte finish it gave the wreaths)

 - A knife, X-Acto or other sharp variety